Skip to main content

 Import-MailboxMappings

-Import mailbox and recipient mappings with PowerShell
+Import Microsoft 365 Exchange Online and Google Workspace Gmail mailboxes and recipient mappings with PowerShell

 Command